 2. Volcanic Ash Exercises Steering Group

-The management of the volcanic ash Exercises is of the responsibility of the AFI Volcanic Ash Exercise Steering Group (AFI VOLCEX/SG) established by the APIRG IIMSG MET Project 2, with the objective of improving the response to volcanic eruptions and volcanic ash clouds by the relevant service providers and airspace users in the AFI Region through organizing regular volcanic ash exercises, in order to validate and continually improve the regional volcanic ash contingency plans and procedures.
+The AFI Volcanic Ash Exercise Steering Group (AFI VOLCEX SG), established by APIRG, is responsible for coordinating the volcanic ash exercises.
+The management of the volcanic ash Exercises is of the responsibility of the AFI Volcanic Ash Exercise Steering Group (AFI VOLCEX/SG) established by the APIRG.
+IIMSG MET Project 2, with the objective of improving the response to volcanic eruptions and volcanic ash clouds by the relevant service providers and airspace users in the AFI Region through organizing regular volcanic ash exercises, in order to validate and continually improve the regional volcanic ash contingency plans and procedures.

-The AFI VOLCEX/SG meets annually, and:
+The AFI VOLCEX SG meets annually.
+It is in charge of and:

-coordinating with all participants an annual or a two-year schedule of volcanic ash exercises and their scenarios;
+Coordinating the organization of the volcanic ash exercise in the region;

+Reporting on the outcomes of volcanic ash exercises conducted in the region to the IIM Subgroup.

-continuous review of regional volcanic ash contingency plans and procedures,
+reviewing the regional volcanic ash contingency plans and procedures,

-proposing improvements based on the lessons learned;
+Proposing improvements/update of the Volcanic Ash related procedures, including the regional volcanic ash contingency plan.

-and organizing volcanic ash awareness events concerning the hazardous effects of volcanic ash on aviation and the established contingency measures.
+organizing volcanic ash awareness events concerning the hazardous effects of volcanic ash on aviation and the established contingency measures.

-A n example of the annual volcanic ash exercise activity schedule in the AFI Region is presented at Appendix B.
+A n example of the annual sample volcanic ash exercise activity schedule in the AFI Region is presented at Appendix B.

 Regular updates on the activities of the AFI VOLCEX/SG are provided to the APIRG IIMSG MET Project 2, amongst others, by the Secretary of the AFI VOLCEX/SG.

-The AFI VOLCEX/SG determines the appropriate Exercise Leader for each exercise based on the expected volcanic ash scenario.
-The Exercise Leader is typically a member of the AFI VOLCEX/SG.
+The AFI VOLCEX SG designates the appropriate Exercise Leader for each exercise based on agreed criteria.
+The Exercise Leader is typically a member of the AFI VOLCEX SG.

 3. Exercise Leader

-Having been designated by the AFI VOLCEX/SG, the Exercise Leader takes care of administrative matters relating to the Exercise VOLCEX, in coordination with the Secretary of the AFI VOLCEX/SG, such as the production of the Exercise Directive and Final Exercise Report.

-The Exercise Leader is also the supervisor of the Directing Staff.
+The Exercise Leader is the supervisor of the Directing Staff.
+He is responsible for:

-The Exercise Leader is responsible for:
+The Exercise Leader (EL) is responsible for coordinating the schedule and the conduct of a specific volcanic ash exercise.

-Reporting to the debriefing meetings for volcanic ash exercises in the AFI Region

-(usually combined with the MET Project II meeting)

-Publishing the exercise directive

-Supervising the volcanic ash exercise
+He is the supervisor of the technical Team (Directing Staff) established for the Exercise.

+The EL coordinates the development of the Exercise Scenario, the preparation and publication of the exercise directive.

-Reporting results of volcanic ash exercises including lessons learned, as well as recommended improvements to the regional volcanic ash ATM contingency plan and global ICAO provisions, to the appropriate Project(s) in APIRG
+Report on the results of volcanic ash exercises including lessons learned, as well as recommended actions.

-Conducting the volcanic ash exercise in coordination with directing staff

-Making the GO/NO decision for the volcanic ash exercise (see 10.1 for more details)
+Responsible for taking the GO/NO decision during the volcanic ash exercise.

 4. Directing Staff

-A group of experts representing each of the specialist areas of the exercises, such as Meteorological watch offices, Volcanic ash advisory centres, NOTAM offices, etc.
+A group of experts representing each of the specialized areas involved in the exercises, such as MWOs, Volcanic ash advisory centres, NOTAM offices, ATS, etc.

-The Directing Staff negotiate and design an exercise scenario, supervise the conduct of the exercise, debrief the exercise and write the Initial Exercise Report.
+The Directing Staff coordinate with VAAC Toulouse to negotiate and design the exercise scenario, conduct the exercise, lead the debriefing meetings, and draft the Initial Exercise Report.

-The list of contacts for agencies supervising the exercises as Directing Staff can be established using the Guideline presented at Annex C.
+The list of participating agencies to the Directing Staff can be established using the Guideline presented at Annex C.

 5. Exercise planning

-A Planning Meeting is held at least 3 months prior to an exercise, allowing participating agencies to negotiate the exercise objectives, determine the impact area, and, if necessary, design the volcanic and meteorological activity messages to serve the objectives.
+A Planning Meeting is held at least 3 months prior to an exercise, enabling participating agencies to :

+negotiate the exercise objectives;

+determine the impacted area; and

+if necessary, design the volcanic and meteorological activity messages to serve the objectives..

-Guideline principles concerning the Planning Meetings are presented at Appendix D.
+Guideline concerning the Planning Meetings are provided in Appendix D.

 6. Exercise directive